wwarthen/RomWBW/Source/Images/d_qpm/ReadMe.txt

 system that is using interrupt mode 1.
 DEBUGZ can be configured (using DBGINST) to use a different vector.

 The QSTAMP program, which is used to initialize a disk for date/time stamping, misbehavews when run on the (new) RomWBW 1024 directory format disks.
 It creates an invalid directory entry for the date/time stamp data file.
 This is definitely a QP/M issue.
 The directory entry can be manually corrected.
+Specifically the byte offset 15 should contain the number of 128-byte records in the file.
+Instead, it is set to 0x01.
+You can edit the entry, change it to 0x80 and everything starts working.

+There are two text files (QPMCMDS.TXT and QPMUTILS.TXT) included.
+They came from the original QP/M 2.7 distribution.
+These files have escape sequences imbedded in them which makes them look a little strange depending on the terminal emulation you are using.

 == QPM 2.7 Files ==